50 Free Things to Do in Tampa with Kids

 Wander Around the Nature Preserves

 There are a few nature preserves in the Tampa area.
 They are all excellent free options for things to do in Tampa with kids.
-My favorite nature preserves are the Edward Medard Conservation Park and the Weedon Island Preserve.
+Edward Medard Conservation Park and the Weedon Island Preserve are two of the best options.

 Step Back in Time at the Heritage Museum